emartinez-dev/nand2tetris/README.md

 - [ ] Project 10: Compiler I: Syntax Analysis
 - [ ] Project 11: Compiler II: Code Generation
 - [ ] Project 12: Operating System

+### Project 1

+In this project, I have implemented a set of elementary logic gates like And, Or, Mux, etc., as well as their bit-wise versions And16, Or16, Mux16, etc. (assuming a 16-bit machine).

+They were all implemented on top of the primitive Nand gate and the composite gates that were gradually build on top of it.